The associated graded module of the test module filtration: A brief review of test modules

 \section{A brief review of test modules}

 In this section we review very briefly the necessary facts on test modules that we need.
 We refer the reader to \cite{blicklestaeblerfunctorialtestmodules} for a detailed treatment.

 Fix an $F$-finite ring $R$.
-A \emph{Cartier module} is a pair $(M, \kappa)$, where $M$ is an $R$-module and $\kappa: F_\ast^e M \to M$ is an $R$-linear map.
-In many cases we assume $e =1$.
-It is however crucial to allow $e \geq 1$ in order to obtain meaningful Cartier structures on certain quotients.
+A \emph{Cartier module} is a pair $(M, \kappa)$, where $M$ is an $R$-module and $\kappa\colon F_\ast^e M \to M$ is an $R$-linear map.
+We will always assume that $e =1$ except when we consider certain subquotients $Gr^\lambda M$ and $Gr_\sigma^\lambda M$ in Sections \ref{SectionNilpotenceAssGraded} and \ref{BspSigmaSection}.
 If we assume that $\Spec R$ is embeddable into a smooth scheme, then for given $e$ there is a contravariant functor to the category constructible $\mathbb{F}_{p^e}$-sheaves on the \'etale site.
 If we localize at nilpotent Cartier modules (to be defined below), call the resulting category \emph{Cartier crystals}, then this functor induces an anti-equivalence between Cartier crystals and perverse constructible $\mathbb{F}_{p^e}$-sheaves on the \'etale site (see \cite{schedlmeiercartierpervers} and references therein).

-Given a Cartier module $(M, \kappa)$ and $f \in R$ and $\lambda$ a non-negative rational number we can form $R$-linear maps $\kappa^e f^{\lceil \lambda p^e \rceil}: F_\ast^e M \to M$ given by $m \mapsto \kappa^e(f^{\lceil \lambda p^e \rceil} m)$ for varying $e \geq 1$.
+Given a Cartier module $(M, \kappa)$ and $f \in R$ and $\lambda$ a non-negative rational number we can form $R$-linear maps $\kappa^e f^{\lceil \lambda p^e \rceil}\colon F_\ast^e M \to M$ given by $m \mapsto \kappa^e(f^{\lceil \lambda p^e \rceil} m)$ for varying $e \geq 1$.
 The collection of these maps with addition induced by the one in $M$ and multiplication by composition form an $\mathbb{N}$-graded subring $\mathcal{C}$ of $\bigoplus_{e \geq 0} \Hom(F_\ast^e M, M)$, where we set $\mathcal{C}_0 = R$.
 It has both a left and a right $R$-module structure that are related via $r \varphi = \varphi r^{p^e}$ for any homogeneous element $\varphi$ of degree $e$.
 This ring is a special case of a so-called \emph{Cartier algebra}.

 \begin{Def} Let $R$ be an $F$-finite ring.
 A \emph{Cartier algebra} is an $\mathbb{N}$-graded ring $\bigoplus_{e \geq 0} \mathcal{C}_e$ with $\mathcal{C}_0 = R$ satisfying the relation $r \varphi = \varphi r^{p^e}$ for any $\varphi \in \mathcal{C}_e$ and $r \in R$. \end{Def}